 Can this be avoided?

 Almost all other energy sources have some limitations based on locations.
 It is not only the case with geothermal energy sources.
 Geothermal is a renewable energy resource deriving energy from the heat of the earth’s core and volcanic-thermal activity.
 The Earth’s core will continue to produce massive amounts of heat for millions of years which can be harnessed by humans.
-The installation costs are though high, but they can easily be offset with savings on utility bills and possible rebates from your local electric company.
-Moreover the cost of the geothermal electricity has been lowered to 50% since 1980.
+The installation costs are though high, but one can easily offset them with savings on utility bills.
+Possible rebates from your local electric company could also prove beneficial.
+Moreover, the cost of geothermal electricity is also 50% of what it was in 1980.

 Hazardous Materials and Earthquakes